Day trip to Frankfort, Kentucky – our state capitol

 We crossed back over the river to find the main street in Frankfort.
 It was quiet but we could tell that it’s a wonderful place for festivals and such.
 Luckily, we spotted B’s Bakery right before it closed.
 It is the most adorable spot!
 If I did this trip again, I’d go there first for coffee and pastries.
 The decor was unique and the treats were not only attractive, but delicious.
 We snagged a brownie, cookie and donut holes to go….for way less money than I thought at such a nice place.
 We sat at one of the picnic tables downtown for our snack before heading up the street to the original state capitol building and another awesome strip of shops featuring a coffee shop and local all-things-Kentucky shop.
 We also were too late to explore the free Capital City Museum, so we’ll have to do that next time.
 And, on the next trip, we are totally using the Frankfort Public Art Tour map to have a little scavenger hunt to find everything – the kids would love that.
 We also drove by Liberty Hall and noticed they have tours and events.
 That will go on my “next time” list.
 As you can see, you can spend your day in downtown if you like!

 If you go back out to 60/Louisville Rd and head west, you will get to the Salato Wildlife Center.
 When we went, there were quite a few animals off exhibit so if you are planning a day, give them a call and check on the animals that are out and about their areas.
-It’s just $5 for adults and $3 for kids (children 4 and under receive free admission) so we didn’t mind exploring when the place wasn’t totally active.
+It’s very affordable (children 4 and under receive free admission) so we didn’t mind exploring when the place wasn’t totally active.
 We were there for about two hours and saw it all, my kids moved fast.
 There are times when they have educational experiences with the staff both indoors and outdoors so ask for those times when you go in.
 There’s an indoor area with some hands-on educational fun, turtles, snakes and more.
 Outside, there is a paved path for navigating the center and the kids will love the black bear, wildcat and the play area among other exhibits.
 It’s worth a stop if you are in Frankfort.

 This park is known for it’s relatively new aquatic center.
 But, it has a nice playground area as well.
 We love finding a playground everywhere we go……to burn off our sugar consumption.
 This playground sits up on a hill so it’s a great view for relaxing while your children plan.
 It was suitable for a variety of ages and way clean.
 This would be a perfect spot for a picnic or like we did, a short 30 minute stop to get the wiggles out before heading back home in the car.
 Since we were there in early spring, the restrooms were not open but they did have a clean port-a-potty nearby.